Nebukam/PCGExtendedToolkit/_sources/doc-clusters/clusters-copy-to-points.md

 parent: Clusters
 title: Copy Cluster to Points
 name_in_editor: "Cluster : Copy to Points"
-subtitle: Creates copies of entire clusters to target points; much like Copy Points does.
+subtitle: Creates copies of entire clusters to a set of target points
 summary: The **Copy Cluster to Points** node duplicates entire clusters at specified target points, applying transformations like rotation and scale from the target points, similar to the Copy Points node but for clusters.
 color: white
 splash: icons/icon_graphs-sanitize.svg